Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Altermagnet-Josephson Junction (AM-JJ)

-As $t_{2}$ increases, however, the perfect spin-polarization is no longer maintained since the wavevector for the up-spin $k_{e(h)\uparrow}$ starts growing.
+As $t_{2}$ increases, however, the perfect spin polarization is no longer maintained since the wave vector for the up spin $k_{e(h)\uparrow}$ starts growing.
 Remarkably, when $t_{2}$ becomes comparable or larger than $t_1$, the competition between the two AM strengths causes an effective rotation of the AM-SC interface with respect to the direction of the incident particle and results in a sign change in the spin polarization even in the weak AM phase of $t_{1}$, especially for large $t_{2}$.
 Such spin reversal of $\mathcal{L}_{\sigma}$ to $\mathcal{L}_{\bar{\sigma}}$ for $t_{2}\ge t_{1}$ corresponds to the switching dominance of the up- and down-spin quasiparticles observed in Fig.~\ref{L_vs_phi}(c).

-Then, we analyze whether the spin-polarization depends on the chemical potential too.
+Then, we analyze whether the spin polarization depends on the chemical potential too.
 In Fig.~\ref{P_vs_t:JJ}(b), we display the behavior of $\mathcal{P}$ as a function of $\mu$ in the absence and presence of $t_2$ for a comparatively stronger AM strength of $t_{1}$.
-Interestingly, we observe a sign-changing behavior of the spin-polarization by tuning the chemical potential.
-This highlights that the relative contributions of up- and down-spin quasiparticle currents are sensitive to the electronic structure near the Fermi level, and can be effectively controlled via a gate-potential.
+Interestingly, we observe a sign-changing behavior of the spin polarization by tuning the chemical potential.
+This highlights that the relative contributions of up- and down-spin quasiparticle currents are sensitive to the electronic structure near the Fermi level, and can be effectively controlled via a gate potential.
 As we tune the chemical potential, the DOS of the AM shifts away from the superconducting gap $\Delta_{0}$.
 Hence, though the number of quasiparticle states above the superconducting gap increases due to thermal excitation, the shift in the available energy states in the DOS effectively reduces the thermoelectric current.
 As a consequence, the spin polarization saturates at higher values of the chemical potential.
 We also find that the effect due to the rotation of the AM-SC interface, which arises by tuning the AM parameters $t_{1}$ and $t_{2}$, can also be effectively captured by tuning the chemical potential of the junction.
 This confirms that {\it a gate control of $\mu$ provides an alternative route to modulate the spin-dependent thermoelectric response}, enhancing the potential of our model setup from the application perspective.